STFM Underrepresented in Medicine (URM) Mentorship Program

 The STFM Underrepresented in Medicine (URM) Mentorship Workgroup

-This STFM workgroup is creating programs and resources to meet the following aims of the Underrepresented in Medicine (URM) Initiative.
+This STFM program was created as part of the Underrepresented in Medicine (URM) Initiative.
+This initiative began creating programs and resources to meet the following aims of the initiative:

 Goal: Create opportunities for developing meaningful relationships that lead to career advancement and leadership